- About This Banana Almond Chocolate Chip Lactation Mini Muffins Recipe

 Let me explain….According to Ayurveda, and most eastern philosophies, there is an interconnectedness between the physical, emotional, mental and spiritual/energetic bodies in every human being.
 What we do to one of these bodies affects the other, for better or for worse.
 During a new mother’s postpartum Sacred Window (first 42 days after birth) this concept is heightened because of the birthing process.
 Her physical, emotional, mental and energetic/spiritual bodies are very open, raw and vulnerable.
 From the moment she gives birth, through those six weeks to follow (called the Sacred Window in Ayurveda) the mother is undergoing a complete transformation and rebirth of each of these bodies.
 She is exceptionally aware of the almost surreal rawness and vulnerability she is experiencing, and acutely in tune with the impact each of these bodies have on each other, and ultimately on her baby.
 This is why it is so crucial that postpartum mothers receive exquisite care, allowing her to feel loved, nurtured, properly fed and to rest.
 The love that she receives from her caregiver nourishes and “feeds” each of her bodies, enabling her to heal, rejuvenate and provide more love to her baby.
 Banana-Almond Chocolate Chip Lactation Muffins made with love and intention have the power to permeate each of the mother’s bodies and uplift her soul!

-How can a muffin support each of these bodies?
-Here’s how:
+How can a muffin support healing and lactation?

 These muffins contain ingredients that support healthy tissue regeneration, soothe the nervous system, encourage milk production, and much more.
 See below for full nutritional benefits.
 More importantly, there’s a biological response to being fed nourishing food made with love.
 The nervous system down-regulates, beneficial hormones are released, her digestive system is optimized, enabling the nutrients to be absorbed, and so more!